earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 - The `roll_no` field is expected to be a `str`, but I've set it to 0.5, which is of `float` data type.
 - The `gpa` field should be a `float`, but I've set it to the `str` 'who cares!'.

 If you (re)run main.py, you'll *not* run into any errors.
-And if you look at the object `julia` at the REPL, you'll see that `roll_no` and `gpa` have been assigned values 0.5 and 'who cares!', repsectively; they're not flagged for invalid data type.
+And if you look at the object `julia` at the REPL, you'll see that `roll_no` and `gpa` have been assigned values 0.5 and 'who cares!', respectively; they're not flagged for invalid data type.

 ~~~{.python caption=""}
 >>> julia